• Networking

 Key Difference Between Virus And Worms

-1. Worms use Computer Networks to spread itself while Viruses spread to different systems through executable files.
+1. Worms use Computer Networks to spread themselves while Viruses spread to different systems through executable files.

-2. Spreading speed of a Worm is faster than a Virus.
+2. The spreading speed of a Worm is faster than a Virus.

 3. The virus tends to damage, destroy or alter the files of target computers, whereas, Worms does not modify any file but aims to harm the resources.